satoru-hara/03_NSW/README.md

 ------------------------------------------------------------

-Included Books
+Included Books (HNS Full 11‑Volume Series)

 01_Natural-Civilization-Framework
   A structural model of civilization, describing how human societies form, evolve, and maintain coherence.
-  Defines the fundamental architecture of collective systems.
+  ISBN: 9798248456017

 02_Human-OS-Core
   The core operating system of human beings.
-  Explains the essential components that govern human behavior, capability, and systemic function.
+  Defines the essential components that govern human behavior, capability, and systemic function.
+  ISBN: 9798248457823

 03_Human-OS-Module
   A modular extension of the Human OS, detailing functional subsystems and their interactions.
-  Provides a structured view of human capability as a system of modules.
+  ISBN: 9798248458721

 04_Natural-Application
   A framework describing how human capabilities are applied in real environments.
   Connects structural principles to practical execution.
+  ISBN: 9798248459483

 05_Civilization-System
   A system-level view of how human groups organize, coordinate, and build large-scale structures.
-  Explores governance, cooperation, and long-term societal dynamics.
+  ISBN: 9798248460366

 06_External-Module
   Describes external systems that interact with human capability and civilization.
-  Covers tools, environments, and external structures that shape human behavior.

-07_Human-Natural-Structure-Technical-Note
+  ISBN: 9798248461851

+07_Human-Natural-Structure-Foundational-Specification
+  The foundational specification of HNS, defining the base structural rules of the entire framework.
+  ISBN: 9798249142193

+08_Human-Natural-Structure-Observational-Specification
+  The observational layer of HNS, describing how human structure is recognized, measured, and interpreted.
+  ISBN: 9798252069296

+09_Human-Natural-Structure-Analytical-Specification
+  The analytical layer of HNS, providing the tools and criteria for structural evaluation and analysis.
+  ISBN: 9798252325996

+10_Human-Natural-Structure-Operating-System
+  The complete OS-level specification of HNS.
+  Defines the unified blueprint, system architecture, and implementation notes.
+  ISBN: 9798253091593

+11_Human-Natural-Structure-Technical-Note
-  Technical notes and clarifications that support the entire HNS framework.
+  Supplementary explanations, definitions, and methodological details supporting the entire HNS framework.
-  Provides precise definitions and structural refinements.
+  ISBN: 9798248464395

 ------------------------------------------------------------